Blas Cabrera

-Biography
+Education

 Cabrera received his baccalaureate in La Laguna (Tenerife, Spain).
 He then moved to Madrid where he began studying law, following family tradition.
 He met at that time Santiago Ramón y Cajal, who convinced him to abandon law and study science.
 He graduated from the Universidad Central de Madrid (present day Complutense University of Madrid) in Physics and Mathematics, earning a doctorate in Physics in 1901 with thesis Sobre la Variación Diurna de la Componente Horizontal del Viento written under the supervision of Santiago Ramón y Cajal.

+Career

 He was an experimental physicist, and developed his interests mostly in the field of magnetic properties of matter, achieving a prominent position among the physicists of his era.
 In 1903 he participated in the foundation of the Spanish Society of Physics and Chemistry and the annals of that society.
 In 1905, he obtained the chair of Electricity and Magnetism in the Universidad Central.
 He married María Sánchez Real in 1909.
 In 1910, the Junta de Ampliación de Estudios created the Laboratorio de Investigaciones Físicas, of which Cabrera was appointed as director.
 The Laboratory had five lines of investigation: magnetochemistry, physical chemistry, electrochemistry, electroanalysis and spectroscopy, and contributed greatly to the research and development of physics in Spain.
 With a grant from the Junta de Ampliación de Estudios (1912), Cabrera visited several European research centers including the Physics Laboratory of the Politechnic of Zurich (directed by Pierre Weiss), in which he carried out experiments in magnetochemistry.
 He also visited the physics laboratories of the universities of Geneva and Heidelberg, and the International Bureau of Weights and Measures in Paris.

 On returning to Spain, Cabrera used the techniques he had learned during his European tour, especially those developed in the Zurich laboratory, to continue his research on magnetism, in collaboration with other researchers such as Enrique Moles Ormella and Arturo Duperier.

 Cabrera's research work was prolific.
 Between 1910 and 1934 he published about 110 works (Pierre Weiss, then director of Strasbourg University's Physics Institute, commented in 1932 that among the 180 articles about magnetism present in the institute's library, 24 came from the Laboratorio de Investigaciones Físicas which Cabrera directed).
 He interpreted magnetization curves in terms of the Weiss magneton.
 He modified Curie-Weiss's law, which describes the magnetic susceptibility of a ferromagnetic material in the paramagnetic region beyond Curie point, and deduced an equation to describe an atom's magnetic moment taking into account the effect of temperature.